JaKooLit/Ubuntu-Hyprland/README.md

 - [ ] sddm blackscreen when log-out
 - [ ] Installing SDDM if or any other Login Manager installed.
 See [`Issue 2 - SDDM`](https://github.com/JaKooLit/Ubuntu-Hyprland/issues/2)
 - [ ] network is down or become unmanaged [`This`](https://askubuntu.com/questions/71159/network-manager-says-device-not-managed) might help
-- [ ] pyprland is a hit and miss.
-Drop down not working, zooming is hit and miss
 - [ ] See note above about Hyprland-Dots newer version incompatibility

 ## 🛎 *** DEBIAN and UBUNTU Hyprland Dots UPDATING NOTES ***